 The following guidelines will help you select the courses for your first semester.
 The descriptions of these courses may be found under the appropriate department in the Boston College Catalog (www.bc.edu/catalog).
-All students should select ENGLIOIO First-Year Writing Seminar, or a Core Literature course (ENGLIO80, ENGLI184, or select Complex Problem and Enduring Questions Literature Core courses) plus the courses designated by the department(s) in which you are most interested as listed below, and the specified number of additional courses.
+All students should select ENGLIOIO First-Year Writing Seminar, or an approved Literature Core course (which includes select Complex Problem and Enduring Question Literature Core courses) plus the courses designated by the department(s) in which you are most interested as listed below.
+Also choose the specified number of additional courses.